brooklabteam/www/join.md

 We typically employ two **Field Technicians** in one-year positions based in Madagascar.
 These technicians work with [Association Ekipa Fanihy](https://ekipafanihy.org) to undertake bat capture and collection of biological samples for our longterm project, as well as rudimentary laboratory processing.
 These positions are targeted towards American post-baccalaureate students eager to work with Malagasy PhD students on [Ekipa Fanihy](/team).
 I have found this to be a rewarding experience for both American and Malagasy students in the past, allowing both parties to engage in scientific and cultural exchange.

-**We are currently recruiting our next Madagascar-based Field Technician positions !**  Please see the [field technician](/join/field-technician) page for a job description.
-Applications are due **Sunday, September 15 by midnight Central Time!**
+We recently closed applications for a new Ekipa Fanihy Field Technician position, with a planned start date in January 2025.
+We will most likely post applications again in January 2025 for another one-year position, with a planned start date in May 2025.
+Please see the [field technician](/join/field-technician) page for a description of a prior job posting; if you have questions in advance of this time line, contact Cara Brook at [cbrook@uchicago.edu](mailto:cbrook@uchicago.edu).

 Outside of my lab, if you are interested in finding research positions in the field, you may want to explore the following job boards or research opportunities: